Approved unanimously on June 7, 2022 by the Governing Board of the North Carolina Council of Churches.

 NOW THEREFORE BE IT RESOLVED,

-That the North Carolina Council of Churches calls for reform of the bail bond system and encourages alternatives to this system.
-We encourage our member bodies to raise awareness in their respective congregations about the theological, social, racial, ethnic and economic inequities which make possible the existence of the unfair and unjust bail bond systems.
+That the North Carolina Council of Churches calls for reform of the for-profit cash bail bond system and encourages alternatives to this system.
+We encourage our member bodies to raise awareness in their respective congregations about the theological, social, racial, ethnic and economic inequities which vividly expose the unfair and unjust bail bond systems.
 We encourage our respective congregations to seek partnerships with other organizations in their communities working toward this goal.